 If space is an issue, you don't have to cram everything into the garage.
 Spread out across the driveway and yard.
 It makes your sale look bigger anyway.

-11. Do Have an Outlet or Extension Cord Handy
+11. Do Keep an Outlet and Cord Handy

 Don't sell dangerous or destroyed merchandise.
 The money you'll make isn't worth it.